Brackenfield SEND School has achieved Bronze BERT award status.

 The BERT award is about supporting everyone in the school community to build effective relationships.

-Please remember if you are worried about anything or need any advice or support with puberty changes or behaviours such as masturbation or grinding please email earlyhelp@brackenfield.derbyshire.sch.uk.
+Please remember if you are worried about anything or need any advice or support with puberty changes or behaviours such as masturbation please email earlyhelp@brackenfield.derbyshire.sch.uk.
 Early help are able to provide support such as social stories, packs and sign post you to further advice if needed.

-Mica Coleman-Jones is the RSHE governor and oversees the teaching of RSHE at Brackenfield SEND school.
-She works with Sarah Preece, the RSHE lead in school to ensure that our RSHE provision is of a high quality, meets the needs of all pupils and not only fulfils statutory requirements but continues to adapt and collaborate with pupils and their families to ensure everyone feels informed and involved in their RSHE education.
+Our policy has been informed by pupil, family and staff voice and this has shaped the RSHE curriculum in school.
+Our RSHE governor oversees the implementation of RSHE at Brackenfield SEND school.
+They work with Sarah Preece, the RSHE lead in school to ensure that our RSHE provision is of a high quality, meets the needs of all pupils and not only fulfils statutory requirements but continues to adapt and collaborate with pupils and their families to ensure everyone feels informed and involved in their RSHE education.

 Sarah Preece